dixonaws/aws-cloudops-security/content/10_introduction/accreditation.md

 ---
-title: "3 - Accreditations & Certifications"
+title: "Accreditations & Certifications"
 draft: false
-weight: 12
+weight: 13
 ---

 AWS certifications, accreditation, and reports can be used to validate the security controls in the AWS environment.
 These reports and certifications are produced by independent third-party auditors and attest to the design and operational effectiveness of AWS security controls.